 Whilst both of these options are simple and effective - especially on a snubber line - they suffer from the drawback of having an unwieldy weight on the line during the fish-fighting process.

 Now there's no downrigger line to clear, no heavy sinker or planer on the line to complicate things - just a straight-through unencumbered wire line between the reel and the fish.

 Trolling with wire line is best done at a low speed, enabling maximum depths to be achieved.

-As a general rule, when trolling at 3 to 4 knots, each 20m of monel line deployed will get your lure down to at least 2m, so 100m will achieve a minimum trolling depth of around 10m and considerable more with a deep-diving plug.
+As a general rule, when trolling at 3 to 4 knots, each 20m of monel line deployed will get your lure down to at least 2m, so 100m will achieve a minimum trolling depth of around 10m and considerably more with a deep-diving plug like this one.